 - Punishes big spenders who carry a balance with a high APR

 From a spending rewards perspective, this card is nothing interesting.
-Cards like the Citi® Double Cash Card give you the same type of rewards rate, though there you get discounts on all spending (and not just rewards in the form of Nordstrom Notes).
 The one way in which this credit card sets itself apart from the competition is through the perks available in the different spending tiers, which we discuss below.
 If you value access to things such as VIP events, then this card may be right for you - provided your usual Nordstrom spending is enough to qualify you for your desired perks.

 One of the best perks on the Nordstrom cards are the bonus point days.
 All cardholders are entitled to anywhere from 1-4 personally scheduled Triple Point days, and random bonus point days throughout the year that range from 2x to 10x the normal point accumulation rate.
 On these days, the Nordstrom cards actually present a value that is much better than what you can get with most credit cards (provided you don't mind being rewarded via Nordstrom Notes).